kostogls/kv-proj/README.md

     sudo docker cp ./sql_material/official_kivosdb_creation.sql <container_id>:/official_kivosdb_creation.sql
     ```

 7. Connect to postgres inside the started docker container.
-The kv-proj-db-1 is the container name.
+If you have not made changes in the .env file or in docker-compose, you can run it as it is. kv-proj-db-1 is the
+   container name, postgres the db username and kivos-db the database.

     ```
-    sudo docker exec -it kv-proj-db-1 psql -U <POSTGRES_USER> -d kivos-db <POSTGRES_PASSWORD>
+    sudo docker exec -it kv-proj-db-1 psql -U postgres -d kivos-db
     ```

 8. Run the sql script to create tables and relations